 Chopped Tomato with Onion & Garlic

 Not included in your delivery

 - Boil a large pot of salted water for the linguine.

-- When boiling, add the linguine to the water and bring back to the boil.
+- When boiling, add the linguine and bring back to the boil.

-- Drizzle with oil and stir through to stop it sticking together.
+- Drizzle with oil and stir through to prevent sticking.